luckylokki/status-ch/ReadMe.rst

 You can add services as much as you like, just add new:
 example: service_name_2 = MyService
-You need vopy "service_name" and change number this all.
+You need copy "service_name" and change number this all.
 Services means that command will be look - systemctl status "YourService"

 After finish edit config.ini, you must run(sudo mode)